Academic Catalog

 Health Science Achievement Award

-This award recognizes the achievement of a student in their junior year (at least 1 full semester of classwork remaining) of the Health Science, Athletic Training, and Public Health and Community Health Education major(s).
+This award recognizes the achievement of a Health Science student in their junior year (at least 1 full semester of classwork remaining).
 Factors for consideration are GPA, course and department involvement (independent research, TA, SI, etc.), and extracurricular activities.

-Biology, Health Science, Radiologic Technology, Public Health and Community Health transfer students who completed Anatomy & Physiology I and II from an institution with a course number less than 300 will be required to take either BIOL 343 Anatomy and Physiology II, or BIOL 404 Research Methods in Human Physiology.
+Biology or Health Science transfer students who completed Anatomy & Physiology I and II from an institution with a course number less than 300 will be required to take either BIOL 343 Anatomy and Physiology II, or BIOL 404 Research Methods in Human Physiology.

 Health Courses